kkgm13/ptso-twitch/New/readme.md

 # Updated Personalized Textual Shoutout Overlay for Twitch (PTSO)

-A LocalHosted Shoutout Overlay system for Streamers, with personalized streamer-tailored liners about the streamer via ADMIN section.
+A LocalHosted Twitch Shoutout Overlay system for Streamers, with personalized streamer-tailored liners about the streamer via ADMIN section.
 System accessible to Twitch Moderators and Channel Streamer only.
-Using the new Twitch Helix API system
+Using the new Twitch Helix API system.

 -----
 ## Prerequisites❗